UCSF-TI/tipcc-web/docs/software/missing-software.md

    <br><br>

 3. Core software
-   - If a core software is missing, it may be that the [the system administrator]({{ '/about/contact.html' | relative_url }}) are willing to add it to the core installation
+   - If a core software is missing, it may be that the [the systems administrator]({{ '/about/contact.html' | relative_url }}) is willing to add it to the core installation